Maxus EV30: Interior features

-There is no choice of trim levels for the EV30.
-The interior has standard equipment including air conditioning, electric windows, USB & Bluetooth connectivity, storage, cup holders, adjustable electric door mirrors, a multifunction steering wheel and an eight-inch touchscreen infotainment system with support for Apple CarPlay and Android Auto for export models.
+There were no options for trim levels for the EV30's interior available.
+The interior has standard equipment including air conditioning, electric windows, USB & Bluetooth connectivity, storage, cup holders, adjustable electric door mirrors, a multifunction steering wheel, and an eight-inch touchscreen infotainment system with support for Apple CarPlay and Android Auto for export models.
 Additionally, a reverse camera with rear parking sensors, cruise control, six cargo bay floor-mounted strapping rings and a cargo bay solid partition with a glass panel option to separate the cabin.

-Export markets
+Overseas markets

-UK market
+United Kingdom

-The Maxus EV30 is sold as the Maxus eDeliver 3 in UK starting from 2020.
-Compared to the Chinese EV30, the eDeliver 3 is right hand drive and features barn doors for the tailgate.
-The Maxus eDeliver 3 vans were exported from China, and UK is the first export market to launch the vehicle.
+The Maxus EV30 is sold as the Maxus eDeliver 3 in the UK starting in 2020.
+Compared to the Chinese EV30, the eDeliver 3 is a right-hand drive and features barn doors for the tailgate.
+The Maxus eDeliver 3 vans were exported from China, and the UK is the first export market to launch the vehicle.

 There are two battery packs offered on the eDeliver 3 for the UK; a 35kWh and a 52.5kWh, returning a range of 98 miles and 150 miles respectively rated via the NEDC cycle.
 A rapid charge to around 90% of the battery takes 45 minutes, while a Type 2 full battery charge would take seven hours.
-Three wheelbase variants are available in UK which include a short or long wheelbase panel van and an extended wheelbase platform chassis.
-The short-wheelbase variant has a cargo volume of 4.8 cubic metres and a maximum payload capacity of 905 kg, while the long-wheelbase variant offers 6.3 cubic metres and 1,020 kg.
-Prices for the eDeliver 3 in UK start from £30,000 ex.
+Three-wheelbase variants are available in the UK which include a short or long-wheelbase panel van and an extended-wheelbase platform chassis.
+The short-wheelbase variant has a cargo volume of 4.8 cubic meters and a maximum payload capacity of 905 kg, while the long-wheelbase variant offers 6.3 cubic meters and 1,020 kg.
+Prices for the eDeliver 3 in the UK start from £30,000 ex.
 VAT (£22,800 with the plug-in van grant, ex.
 VAT).

-Australian market

-In Australia, the Maxus EV30 is sold as the LDV EV30.

-New Zealand market
+New Zealand

 In New Zealand, the Maxus EV30 is sold as the LDV eDeliver 3.

-Greek market
+Greece

 In Greece, the Maxus EV30 is sold as the Maxus eDeliver 3.